 Anyone interested in art and design librarianship, archives, and/or image management is invited to join the ArLiSNAP Slack Community.
 We’ll be chatting about job advice, national and virtual conferences, current news in the arts and design, and other discipline-focused topics.

-Sign up for ArLiSNAP Slack, if you come across any issues please email our co-moderators at firstname.lastname@example.org.
+Sign up for ArLiSNAP Slack using this link.
+If you come across any issues, please email your preferred email for a Slack account to our co-moderators at email@example.com, and we’ll set you up manually.
 While we check email regularly, don’t be alarmed if it takes a few days for a response.

 Code of Conduct

 ArLiSNAP Slack is dedicated to a harassment-free online community experience for everyone regardless of experience with art and design librarianship, employment, technical skills, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, or religion.
 We do not tolerate harassment of ArLiSNAP Slack team members in any form.
 Harassment and other code of conduct violations reduce the value of our community for everyone, regardless of the intent behind these violations.